TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 </br>

-2 - The services we've used here are resilient to zonal failures.
+2 - The services we've used are resilient to zonal failures.
   ▶️ **Multi-AZ Deployments --> Resilience + Reliability**

 </br>